18 September, 2022

 I am a fan of the NIST SSDF, however the framework is relatively challenging to start with unless you have an advanced security assurance prog

 ramme in place.
 To some extent that is by design.
 Security assurance frameworks are relatively abstract to remain applicable for any software organization independent from its size and industry.
 Luckily, NIST SSDF comes with a handy list of references for each security practice and task.
 Amongst these references is the OWASP Security Assurance Maturity Model (SAMM).
 The great news is that NIST SSDF has a complete mapping to OWASP SAMM.
-Hence, you can simply implement SAMM and automatically get your SSDF compliance.
+Inversely, SAMM has a complete mapping to SSDF.
+Hence, you can simply implement SAMM and automatically check your SSDF compliance.

 What is OWASP Software Assurance Maturity Model (SAMM)?